-The resulting LFT parameterization OBC of the observer structure has three copies of the parameter K and two copies of the parameter L. Note that in both examples, it is possible to construct more efficient parameterizations using a single copy of a, K, L. Yet the convenience of the syntax shown above more than makes up for the small overhead incurred by the extra block copies.
+Note that while it is possible to parameterize F(s) using a single copy of a, the convenience of the syntax shown above more than makes up for the small overhead incurred by the extra copies of a.

 III.
-STRUCTURED H{∞} Synthesis
+Structured H{∞} Synthesis